-Message from our Ambassador, Christine Walkden
+Message from Christine Walkden, Horticulturalist

 “The WRAGS scheme is one which I strongly support.
 This scheme identifies people who would like some experience within a garden – to gain not only experience, but also some training and guidance from the garden owner or Head gardener.
 The fact that this placement is monitored and has a requirement for the trainee in terms of documentation production as a way of gathering evidence of the work undertaken is admirable, and also useful to the trainee in the years to come.
 It shows a commitment to the training and the gardens in which they are working.

 Numerous WRAGS scheme garden trainees now contribute to the management of many important gardens and the experience gained in their trainee gardens carried with them and onto others.

 This is a scheme that encourages one of the greatest gifts in gardening, that of sharing skills, knowledge and experience with others.”

 The WRAGs scheme has been wonderful for me because of hands-on horticultural learning, and it crucially enabled me to strike the balance I needed between education and family commitments.
 Through the WFGA I have trained and worked with leading horticulturalists, have built strong networks, and made friends.
 It has opened doors and has helped me find success in something I thoroughly love to do.

 Joanna Ellis, former WRAGS Trainee; Westway Trust